Gibbs polystability of Fano manifolds, stability thresholds and symmetry breaking: Introduction

 where $F$ is the free energy functional, introduced in \cite{berm6}, that may be identified with the Mabuchi functional on the space of all Kähler metrics $\omega$ in $c_{1}(-K_{(X,\Delta)})$ via the relation $F(\omega^{n}/V)=\mathcal{M}(\omega)$.
 We show that the validity of such a LDP would imply both the asymptotics \ref{eq:conv towards Mab in conj intro} and the convergence \ref{eq:conv to KE conj intro}, using that $\mu_{\text{KE}}$ is the unique minimizer of $F(\mu)$ on $\mathcal{P}(X)_{0}$.
 Moreover, by introducing temperature into the picture the corresponding LDP would also imply Conjecture \ref{conj:lct is an stab intro}, using the observation that the infimum over $\mathcal{G}$ in formula \ref{eq:def of I min J G intro} is attained at the unique Kähler metric in a given $\mathcal{G}$--orbit whose volume form has vanishing moment (see Prop \ref{lem:inf of E over G}).

-Our next main result establishes the first part of the previous conjecture when $n=1$ with an explicit rate of convergence: \begin{thm} The convergence \ref{eq:conv towards Mab in conj intro} holds on any K-polystable log Fano curve $(X,\Delta)$ (i.e. when $n=1),$ when $N$ is taken as the sequence of odd positive integers.
+Our next main result establishes the first part of the previous conjecture on log Fano curves with an explicit rate of convergence: \begin{thm} The convergence \ref{eq:conv towards Mab in conj intro} holds on any K-polystable log Fano curve $(X,\Delta)$ when $N$ is taken as the sequence of odd positive integers.
 More precisely,

 \end{thm}

 As for the conjectured convergence towards $\mu_{\text{KE}}$ (formula \ref{eq:conv to KE conj intro}) we will show, in the companion paper \cite{a-b-s1}, that it holds up to an arbitrarily small ``temperature deformation'', naturally appearing in the context of Onsager's point vortex model on the two-sphere (see Remark \ref{rem:vortex}).